St Mary Magdalene Church, Newark-on-Trent

 of Newark-on-Trent in Nottinghamshire, England.
 It is an Anglican church dedicated to Mary Magdalene and is the tallest structure in the town.
 It is one of the highest church buildings in the UK and the tallest in Nottinghamshire.

 There has been a church on this site for 1,000 years.
 The present church is built in the Gothic style, with parts dating from the 12th century.
 A Grade I listed building, St Mary Magdalene's is one of the largest parish churches in England and is regarded as one of the finest.
+Simon Jenkins says of the church: "... it piles high above its constricted urban site.
+A style so often dull is here exhilarating, the vistas mystic, the furnishings rich...
+The Nave is a wonder of proportion."

 It is an active parish church, with nine services per week and serving the community with youth and children's programmes.
 The church has a ring of bells, fine organ and a choir founded in 1532.